-A Bike Box is an extension of the Bike Lane located at signalized intersection that allows bicycles to reposition themselves in front of motorized vehicles during the stop phase of a traffic light.
-The City plans on installing Bike Boxes at 3 locations in 2013.
+A Bike Box is an extension of the Bike Lane located at a signalized intersection that allows a bicyclist to reposition themselves in front of motorized vehicles during the stop phase of a traffic light.
+The City has installed Bike Boxes at 3 locations in 2013.

 • Minimizes conflicts with right turning vehicles

-• Allows cyclist to position themselves for a left turn
+• Allows cyclists to position themselves for a left turn

 • Improves visibility of cyclists

 • Minimizes vehicle encroachment into the crosswalk

 • Allows cyclists to clear an intersection as a group